svei00/blogExcelSolutionsV/notes.md

    - Clone your repository: `git clone https://github.com/your_username/your_repository.git`
    - Go the repository
 9. With the created ssh key on Github go to your repository on Github.
-   - Hit CODE, then SSH and "add a new public key"
+   - Hit CODE, then SSH and "add a new public key" or hit your profile picture and go to Settings
    - On the SSH and GPG Key add the public key you have created on your server.
    - Add SSH key.
    - Test the key with ssh -T git@github.com